Saturday, March 12, 2011

 Maizie, played by Dorothea Kent, is an offbeat character.
 In telling Brent how the older Arthur treated her at school, "More like a mother than a daughter."
 In fact, Maizie's role is of a secretary paramour; she is used, paid nicely and passed on by every boss in the movie.
 (The look on Brent's face as he tries to palm Maizie off on the next boss is priceless.)
 One of the more memorable scenes is when Arthur puts Maizie over her knee and gives her a good spanking.

 More Than A Secretary is more than a movie; it's a bit of history not often seen (it's not on DVD) or documented.
 And it's Jean Arthur.
+And it's healthy.
 And I just happened to catch it on a live rewind.
 Thanks Max and Lucy.